PaulFremont3/SIVZ_coexistence/Codes/trait_data/README.md

 All simulations were run on the Zaratan HPC cluster of the University of Maryland (https://hpcc.umd.edu/hpcc/zaratan.html).

-R libraries: mgcv, nnet, Metrics
+R libraries: mgcv, nnet, scales, Metrics
 R version: 3.3.2

 # 1. FILES DESCRIPTION